TechLatinPublishing/tl01-tr-content/v01/content/blog/Blog-Tech1.md

 draft: true
 ---

-How I became a golang dev...   and the opportunities that it has created
+How I became a golang dev...   and the opportunities that it has created.. just an update to the file